aherve/eChess/README.md

 ## How it works

 - The board is equipped with 64 hall effect sensors, and 64 LEDs.
-- The board can communicate via usb to a nodejs program that runs on a laptop
+- The board can communicate via usb to a nodejs program that runs on an embedded raspberry PI with touchscreen
 - The program can communicate with both lichess API and the physical board

 ![overview](assets/project_overview.png)